bernhardAxonIvy/doc/source/engine-guide/tool-reference/axonivy-engine/launchers.rst

 Engine Launchers
 ================

-This program starts an instance of an |ivy-engine|.
+These programs start an instance of an |ivy-engine|.

 .. tip::
     An |ivy-engine| can also be started as a service.
 For more information